-Earlier this week Marc Lore, fifty-year-old billionaire, spoke in an interview of the future city he is planning in the west of the USA.
+Earlier this week Marc Lore, fifty-year-old billionaire, spoke in an interview of the future city that he is planning in the west of the USA.
 A small project: 400 billion dollars and 5 million people.

 The name chosen for this future "city-state"?
 Obviously a Greek word: Telosa, which means "higher purpose".